akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - is the shower filter made of plastic
 - what is the material of shower head filter
 - is it plastic
+- What is the material of the shower filter?

 ## intent:Discount
 - do you have discount coupons?